Lulux2z/LinguaLink/README.md

    - Drag the `Select Language DropDown` prefab into your UI.

 2. **Automatic Language Population**:
-   - The dropdown will automatically populate with available languages based on the languages listed in the `LocalizationManager.Instance._availableLanguages`.
+   - The dropdown will automatically populate with available languages based on the languages listed in the `LocalizationManager -> Available Languages`.

 ### Step 6: Play and Enjoy! 🎉
 - Now, when you run the game, the language dropdown will allow you to switch between languages, and the text in your UI elements will automatically update based on the selected language.